ETdoFresh/Blog/content/post/moving-to-hugo.md

 Well once it's done, they should at least be consistently markdown with little to no html I hope!

 Alright!
 It's 3AM now...
-I'm crazy... night!
+I'm crazy... good night!